-In accordance with OP MB's Articles of Association, a General Meeting shall elect an audit firm certified by Finland Chamber of Commerce to act as the company's auditor.
+In accordance with OP Corporate Bank plc's Articles of Association, a General Meeting shall elect an audit firm certified by Finland Chamber of Commerce to act as the company's auditor.
 The auditors' term of office is the financial year during which they were elected, ending upon the closing of the Annual General Meeting following their election.

-The Audit Committee of the Supervisory Board of OP Cooperative, OP MB's parent institution, puts audit services out to tender at some five years' interval (last time at the end of 2011) on the basis of which it proposes eligible auditors to OP Cooperative's Annual Cooperative Meeting to act as auditors for the entire OP Cooperative Consolidated.
+The Audit Committee of the Supervisory Board of OP Cooperative, OP Corporate Bank plc's parent entity, puts audit services out to tender at some five years' interval (last time at the end of 2011) on the basis of which it proposes eligible auditors to OP Cooperative's Annual Cooperative Meeting to act as auditors for the entire OP Cooperative Consolidated.
 The Supervisory Board's Audit Committee annually assesses the quality of the auditor's performance and ancillary services and the independence of auditors and the statement of the ancillary services.

-The auditors are tasked with auditing the accounting, internal control, accounting policies, management accounting judgements, presentation and structure of the financial statements of the company in order to obtain assurance that the financial statements have been prepared in compliance with the rules and regulations in force governing the preparation of financial statements, and to give the company's shareholders and other stakeholders a true and fair view of the financial position, financial performance and cash flows of the company.
+The auditors are tasked with auditing the accounting, internal control, accounting policies, management accounting judgements, presentation and structure of the financial statements of the company and its entities in order to obtain assurance that the financial statements of the Group and its entities have been prepared in compliance with the rules and regulations in force governing the preparation of financial statements and give the company's shareholders and other stakeholders a true and fair view of the financial position, financial performance and cash flows of the Group.

 The auditors give the Annual General Meeting an Auditor's Report every year.
-Based on their observations, they shall also draw up audit memoranda delivered to OP MB's Board of Directors, Managing Director, Internal Audit and the Financial Supervisory Authority.
+Based on their observations, they shall also draw up audit memoranda delivered to OP Corporate Bank plc's Board of Directors, President and CEO, Internal Audit and the Financial Supervisory Authority.
 Whenever necessary, auditors also issue oral reports to the aforementioned persons and bodies.